ghaitben/csi2532-project/README.md

     }

 This JSON body represents a room reservation request by a client with the specified room ID (456) and client ID (789) for the reservation period from April 1, 2024, to April 5, 2024.

+### 5.Rent Room

+    URL: /rent_room
+    Method: POST
+    Description: Rents a room for a specified reservation.
+    Request Body Parameters:
+        user_id (integer): The ID of the user making the rental. user_type (string, optional): The type of user making the rental.
+Only employees are allowed to rent rooms.
+Default is "client". reservation_id (integer): The ID of the reservation to be rented. payment (float): The payment amount for the rental.
+    Response:
+        200 OK: Rental successful.
+Response includes the ID of the newly created rental.

+     json

+    {
+    "message": "Rental success",
+    "rental": 12345
+    }

+400 Bad Request: Missing required fields in the request body.

+    json

+    {
+    "message": "Missing required fields"
+    }

+401 Unauthorized: Client authentication failed.